AN/AAQ-28 Litening: Litening II/ER/AT

-Northrop Grumman Corporation and Rafael Advanced Defence Systems completed product improvements on the "Basic Pod" including a third generation FLIR, laser marker and software upgrades (Litening II) which was fielded beginning in 1999.

-Northrop Grumman and Rafael Advanced Defence Systems subsequently replaced the "320x256" FLIR with a latest technology "640x512" FLIR.
+Northrop Grumman and Rafael completed product improvements on the "Basic Pod" including a third generation FLIR, laser marker and software upgrades (Litening II) which was fielded beginning in 1999.
+The two companies subsequently replaced the "320x256" FLIR with a latest technology "640x512" FLIR.
 This pod, known as Litening ER, extended the target detection range and was fielded in 2001.
 The newest version, Litening AT, is in production and was fielded in 2003.
 It further extends target detection and recognition ranges, improves the target coordinate generation accuracy, and provides multi-target cueing.

 Litening AT features a plug-and-play bay configured to accept a wide variety of data-links and recorders.
 Plug and Play II data-link capability offers increased range, digital data recording and an option to incorporate secure, two-way communications over ultra-high frequency (UHF) radios.
 Litening's Plug and Play I, introduced in 2003, was the first data-link to be incorporated in a third generation targeting pod.

 Litening G4

 Litening G4, which began to be delivered to U.S. forces in 2008, added new sensors for improved target identification and other advanced target recognition and identification features.
 The Litening G4 provides significant enhancements in terms of both recognition range and image quality due to Rafaels' AVP imaging capability.
-The G4's technologies include a full 1Kx1K forward looking infrared and charge-coupled device, as well as short wave infrared laser imaging sensors, color symbology, tracker improvement and enhanced zoom.
+The G4's technologies include a full 1Kx1K FLIR and charge-coupled device, as well as short-wave infrared laser imaging sensors, color symbology, tracker improvement and enhanced zoom.
 The Litening Gen 4 technology and capability is also available in a kit form that allows users to upgrade their currently fielded Litening pods.
 The Royal Danish Air Force is the first international partner to take delivery of G4 pods.
-Rafael Advanced Systems announced on the eve of DefExpo 2014 a large order for 150+ Litening targeting pods for the Indian Air Force's combat aircraft fleet.
+Rafael announced on the eve of DefExpo 2014 a large order for 150+ Litening targeting pods for the Indian Air Force’s combat aircraft fleet.
 Litening G4 pods have been chosen by the Indian Air Force for its frontline fighter aircraft, including the Su-30 MKI, MiG-29 and others.

 Litening SE

 Litening SE provides laser ranging and designation in support of weapon delivery, navigational functions, and recording and data-linking of generated imagery and data.
-This version includes a Plug-N-Play (PnP) III(TM) digital two-way, data link LRU inside the pod.
-The pods are being delivered as part of the United States Air Force's Advanced Targeting Pod – Sensor Enhancement (ATP-SE) program.
+This version includes a Plug-N-Play (PnP) III digital two-way, data link line-replaceable unit (LRU).
+As of October 2010, the pods were being delivered as part of the US Air Force’s Sniper Advanced Targeting Pod – Sensor Enhancement (ATP-SE) program.